willhowes/makers_portfolio_and_notes/week_1.md

 * Learn to walkaway and take breaks, particularly when stuck.
 * It is expected that we will feel uncomfortable during the course.
 This is when you are learing.
 On if your feel overwhelmed then should reach out to a coach.

+* Notes from meditation session:

+> Emotional Intelligence
+> 1. Self awareness
+> 2. Empathy
+> 3. Motivation
+> 4. Self regulation
+> 5. Social skills
+>
+> 3 competencies of Self Awareness
+> 1. Emotional awareness
+> 2. Accurate self assessment
+> 3. Confidence
+>
+> Affect labelling
+> Stop and take a moment to reflect on your body.
+Label the sensations in your body.
+>
+> We Handle emotions in 4 ways
+> 1. Suppression (consciously)
+> 2. Repression (unconsciously)
+> 3. Expression (body language, venting, demonstrating)
+> 4. Escape
+>
+> Mantra - I feel the way I feel and that's okay.

 ### Regarding Setting Goals
 - The loop:  (GOALS)-(DO/PRACTICE)-(REFLECT/EVIDENCE/F'BACK)-repeat.
 S pecific